I-KUMAR-I/Amazon-Clone/README.md

-# learninf git, git-hub from internshala.
+# learning git, git-hub from internshala.